saikarthik550/HomeSwift/README.md

 # HomeSwift

-**Description:** This project is a Flask application that interacts with the NatWest API to retrieve and display aggregated customer data, credit scores, and transaction details.
+**Description:** This project is a Flask application that interacts with the Bank of API's sandbox to retrieve and display aggregated customer data, credit scores, and transaction details.

 ## Setup Instructions